 Avoid engaging in any political activity, or in activities which could be construed as such, including political discussions in public places.
 An open hand is the political symbol of one of the main political parties and a friendly wave may therefore be misinterpreted as a provocative gesture.

-It is also a criminal offence in Zimbabwe to make any derogatory or insulting comments about the President.
+It is a criminal offence to make any derogatory or insulting comments about the President.
 Any person making such comments is liable to arrest and prosecution.
 Distributing or displaying books published by banned authors or displaying any form of political allegiance, slogans or images from Zimbabwean political parties may attract strict penalties including arrest, detention or deportation.

 It is an offence to continue driving when the President's motorcade goes past, no matter which side of the road you are on.
 See

 If you are intending to conduct business, familiarise yourself with local laws and regulations, including for land and business ownership.
 More information:

 Some Australian laws apply overseas.
 If you commit these offences, you can be prosecuted in Australia.
 Laws include those relating to: